mrdougwright/unpack/README.md

 ```

 ## Testing
-To test this package, run `MIX_ENV=dev mix test`.
+To test this package, run `mix test`.
 To submit a PR, please fork this repo first.